pjtunstall/mad/README.md

 # Progress

-The multiplayer Bomberman game is working in Chrome, Brave, Firefox, and Safari.
+The multiplayer Bomberman game is working in Chrome, Brave, Firefox (except that skate movement looks a bit glitchy on Firefox), and Safari.
 Not yet tested in Edge.

-Some smallish things to fix.
-(See below.)

 We mainly just need to add a framework for the sake of the exercsie.
 It seems a shame as it will, at best, have no effect for players.
 All we can hope is that the decline in performance will not be noticeable!
 We can start work on it in a dedicated feature branch.

 Notes:

-1. The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever was had joined during the first countdown.
+1. The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever has joined during the first countdown.
 Instead, I chose to just implement a 10s countdown.
 The two countdowns didn't make dramatic sense in the context of my over-the-top intro!

 2. I started a fresh repo for Gitea.
 That's because I used GitHub at first, which has a more generous memory limit for individual files.
 When I discovered that one of the sound effect files was too big for Gitea, I trimmed it to fit, but Gitea still won't accept the repo as there's a reference to the old file in history.

 3. As it stands, it only allows a single instance of the game to be played at any one time.
 Switching to allow multiple instances would take some work.
-For that reason, I'm no longer aiming to host it in the near future.

 # Todo

 ## Fix

-- Make sure it's possible to scroll all the way up to see the top of each outro text.

-- Make sure outro text for loser scrolls all the way into view.

-- If you're fast enough, you can plant a bomb after being killed and before you're transported back to your corner.
-Disable X while death in progress.

-- I didn't adticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
-It might be nice to leave it in as a fun quirk that can be learnt and exploited.
-Leave as is?
+- Firefox skate movement.

 ## Add framework